hartwigmedical/serve/algo/README.md

 #### Genomic position lift-over

-Hotspots and ranges are lifted over using [HTSJDK's implementation](https://gatk.broadinstitute.org/hc/en-us/articles/360037060932-LiftoverVcf-Picard-) of UCSC LiftOver.
+Variants and ranges are lifted over using [HTSJDK's implementation](https://gatk.broadinstitute.org/hc/en-us/articles/360037060932-LiftoverVcf-Picard-) of UCSC LiftOver.
 In case lift-over could not be performed a warning is raised unless the position is known to not exist in the target ref genome.
 In addition, any lift-over that lifts a position towards a different chromosome is raised as a warning but is accepted nonetheless.

 There are a few additional checks for specific types of knowledge:

-- A hotspot lift-over is accepted only in case the reference at the lifted position has remained unchanged.
+- A variant lift-over is accepted only in case the reference at the lifted position has remained unchanged.
 - A codon lift-over is accepted only in case the lifted range has a length of 3 bases.
 - Transcripts and codon/exon indices are removed from known codons and exons since they can't be trusted anymore after lift-over
 - In case the genomic region of a gene has been flipped between v37 and v38 we exclude the gene from liftover.